mapmanager/mapmanager.github.io/_posts/2015-04-18-annotating-a-stack.md

 Different types of searches are performed with buttons:

-- All : Generate a list of all annotations in a stack.
+- **All** : Generate a list of all annotations in a stack.
-- Notes : Generate a list of all annotations with notes.
+- **Notes** : Use '*' to generate a list of all annotations with notes.
+You 'mynote' to generate a list of annotations with notes beginning with 'mynote'.
+- **Bad** : Generate a list of all annotations marked as 'bad'.
-- Close : Search for annotations that have other annotations within a 3D distance.
+- **Close** : Generate a list of annotations that have other annotations within a 3D distance.

 If you zoom the stack window (ctrl+mouse wheel or keyboard <kbd>+</kbd>) you can snap to different points while maintaining the zoom using the search panel 'Snap' checkbox.